Wondering why is your Android battery draining so fast and how you can increase the battery life on your Android phone?

 Android phones are equipped with a Dark Mode option which is easier on the eyes.
 But it can also help you to save battery.

-However, this tip is only limited to Android devices with OLED or AMOLED displays.
+However, this tip is limited to Android devices with OLED or AMOLED displays.
 These types of displays get turned off when displaying the black color.

 Hence, activating the Dark Mode will save and ultimately increase the battery life.
 So, here’s what you need to do.